Notebooks for iPhone and iPad

 Declutter Your Home Screen

-Having all that in a single app avoids cluttering your iPad or iPhone with countless apps, but what is even more important: it allows you to stay focussed on your work and remain in a consistent environment rather than switching between apps and contexts.
-And that makes you and your workflow more efficient.
+Having all that in a single app avoids cluttering your iPad or iPhone with countless apps, and what is even more important: it helps you stay focussed on your work in a consistent environment, which makes you and your workflow more efficient.

 What’s New in Notebooks 12